python-security/pyt/README.rst

 There were a lot of great contributors to this project, I plan on working on other projects like `detect-secrets`_ and others (e.g. Pyre eventually) in the future if you'd like to work together more :)

 If you are a security engineer with e.g. a Python codebase without type annotations, that Pyre won't handle, I would suggest you replace your sinks with a secure wrapper (something like `defusedxml`_), and alert off any uses of the standard sink.
-You can use `Bandit`_ to do this but you will have to trim it a lot, due to the high false-positive rate.
+You can use `Bandit`_ to do this since dataflow analysis is not required, but you will have to trim it a lot, due to the high false-positive rate.

 .. _Pyre: https://github.com/facebook/pyre-check
 .. _README's in most directories: https://github.com/python-security/pyt/tree/master/pyt#how-it-works